Behjat Sadr: Biography

+Style and methods

+After encountering Art Informel and Abstract expressionism in Italy, Sadr developed all-over compositions made from repeated, curving strokes.
+During the late 1960s she also explored optical and kinetic effects, including installations made with painted Venetian blinds.
+For paintings such as the 1974 Untitled held by the Centre Pompidou, she poured industrial paint onto supports placed on the floor and then removed or reshaped it with broad knives.
+The surrounding unpainted areas helped give her dark abstract forms a more sculptural appearance.

 Death and legacy

 Sadr was diagnosed with breast cancer in the 1980s but continued to paint.
-She died of a heart attack on 10 August 2009 at the age of 85 while swimming in Corsica.
-Several times in her writings, she spoke of her wish to die in the sea.
+She died of a heart attack on 10 August 2009, aged 85, while swimming in Corsica.
+In several of her writings, she had expressed a wish to die at sea.

-Sadr was the first female contemporary painter to be considered on the same level as her male colleagues in Iran.
+Sadr has been described as the first Iranian woman painter of her generation to achieve recognition equal to that of her male contemporaries.

 In 2006, Sadr was the subject of a documentary film called Behjat Sadr: Time Suspended, directed by Mitra Farahani.
 This film includes footage of the artist at work, as well as extensive interviews.

 The Behjat Sadr Endowment Fund, Fonds de Dotation Behjat Sadr, was established in 2020 to protect and enhance the artist's work.